Skip to Main Content

 Sharing Resources

-The DFPI Public Affairs division created dfpi.ca.gov/lafires, a special webpage for victims of the Los Angeles area fires that directs to information and resources for homeowners and residents regarding mortgage relief and forbearance, guidance on avoiding frauds and scams, information on student loans, and emergency housing options.
+The DFPI Public Affairs division created dfpi.ca.gov/lafires, a special web hub for Californians affected by the Los Angeles area fires.
+This includes but is not limited to resources about mortgage relief and forbearance, guidance on avoiding fraud and scams, and emergency housing

-On Feb.
-6, the DFPI Public Affairs division distributed the following printable PDF resources to more than 100 community-based organizations in the Los Angeles area with information about how to access mortgage relief and how to avoid fraud and scams during emergency situations.
+In February 2025, the DFPI Public Affairs division distributed the following printable PDF resources to more than 100 community-based organizations in the Los Angeles area with information about how to access mortgage relief and how to avoid fraud and scams during emergencies.

 Prioritizing Consumer Complaints